 As generous as some no-fee business cards can be with their rewards structure, the interest rates that come along with it can be quite steep.
 As with a personal credit card, it’s best to pay off the full balance of your business card every month to avoid paying interest.

 If you’re looking to earn some solid credit card rewards from your business purchases, there’s no reason to pay an annual fee if you don’t have to.
-There are lots of good options that allow you to avoid this added expense.
+There are lots of good options that allow you to avoid this added expense, such as Ink Business Cash Credit Card and Ink Business Unlimited Credit Card that come with no annual fee and offer attractive $500 sign-up bonuses.
 Assess what your business needs are, shop around and find the right business card to help you meet them.

 Are you ready to start a business, form an LLC or reorganize your business structure to meet the changing needs of your company?
 Talk to Incfile today!
 Our incorporation experts can help you evaluate your options with state-specific advice.